Choice & Flexibility

 - Students may attend either full time or part time.

-- Classes are offered at the Main Campus, El Centro campus, the Carruthers Center, and the University Center of Lake County.
+- Classes are offered at the Main Campus, El Centro, the Carruthers Center, and the University Center of Lake County.

 - The Teacher Licensure Program is an option that enables individuals with college degrees to obtain an Illinois teacher license.